 - Cover the pot and put it in the oven on 180 F.

 - Leave the covered pot in the oven for at least 8 hours.
 My four cups took 12 hours (until my oven automatically turned off).
 You'll know it's done because there will be a thick yellowish skin above the cream, as shown above.
 That skin is the clotted cream.

 - Let the pot cool at room temperature, then put it in the refrigerator for another 8 hours.

-- Remove the clotted cream from the top of the pot.
+- Skim and reserve the clotted cream from the top of the pot.
 The cream that is underneath it can still be used for baking.